IKoshelev/typescript-multimethod-type-tag-hierarchy/readme.md

     name: 'Jack'
 }

-//notice, that we use 'getDescription' from base type 'creatureRecord' for all 3 calls
+// notice, that we use 'getDescription' from
+// base type 'creatureRecord' for all 3 calls

-const result1 = getDescription(creatureRecord, '777'); //base method
+const result1 = getDescription(creatureRecord, '777');
+// base method
-//'Description: creature, 4kg; Note: 777'
+// 'Description: creature, 4kg; Note: 777'

-const result2 = getDescription(animalRecord, '888'); //same base method, no override
+const result2 = getDescription(animalRecord, '888');
+// same base method, no override
-//'Description: creature;animal, 5kg; Note: 888'
+// 'Description: creature;animal, 5kg; Note: 888'

-const result3 = getDescription(catRecord, '999'); //override for cats
+const result3 = getDescription(catRecord, '999');
+// override for cats
-//'Description: creature;animal;cat, 6kg, color black, name Jack; Note: 999'
+// 'Description: creature;animal;cat, 6kg, color black, name Jack; Note: 999'
 ```

 # Word of warning

-Remember, that multimethod overrides are set at runtime.
+Remember, **multimethod overrides are set at runtime**.
 Make sure all files containing overrides have been loaded before invoking the method.
 It may by a good idea to import all relevant files at the root of your app just to ensure this.